michaelyatco/choredoor/ChoreDoorMaster.md

 https://s3.amazonaws.com/codecademy-content/projects/chore-door/images/closed_door.svg
 ```

-Hint: Global variables are declared outside of     	functions.
+Hint: Global variables are declared outside of     	functions and are listed before all functions.

 Task: The `isClicked()` function will return a __boolean__ value.
 Since you're passing a `door` as an argument, write an `if-else` statement where the condition checks if the door's `src` is equivalent to the `closedDoorPath`.
 If they share the same value, then the `door` hasn't been opened yet (meaning it has not been clicked) and should return `false`.
 Otherwise, the door must be open already (meaning it has been clicked) so the function should instead return `true`.